Dar es Salaam, the Swahili Capital of Tanzania

 Dar es Salaam, Harbor of Peace

-On the eastern coast of Africa, in a beautiful harbor 40 kilometers south of Zanzibar, lies sprawling a large city, the largest one in this part of the continent - Dar es Salaam (Arabic for "harbor of peace" or "house of peace"), or simply Dar, as the Tanzanians refer to it.
+On the east coast of Tanzania,, in a beautiful harbor 40 kilometers south of Zanzibar, lies the sprawling city of Dar es Salaam.
+Dar is the largest city in East Africa, its name means “Harbor of Peace”, or “House of Peace” in the Arabic language.
 Its shores are washed by the Indian Ocean, and green areas surround the city and its suburbs from the mainland side.
-Dar es Salaam is an important ocean port on the international maritime routes.
-It is Tanzania's largest and most developed city, and it used to be the capital almost until the end of the 20th century.
+Dar es Salaam is an important ocean port on international maritime routes.
+It is Tanzania's largest and most developed city, and it used to be the capital until the close of the 20th century.

 Strolling through East Africa’s Largest Metropolis